giuper/Blockchain26/10-DAO/README.md

 # *Blockchain*
-## UNISA Spring 24 ##
+## UNISA Spring 26 (based on code from Spring 25) ##

 ## A Simple DAO (Distributed Autonomous Organization) ##

 This contains a simple implementation of a DAO.
-The DAO mints and owns a certain number of *Fosad22Token* that are sold in exchange for Algo's.
+The DAO mints and owns a certain number of *B26Unisa* tokens that are sold in exchange for Algos.
-The price is set by the holders of the governor token *FOSAD22-Gov*.
-Initially the governors coincide with the three founders of the DAO but they can decide to exchange the governor token for Algo's or other assets.
+The DAO is governed by three governors that initially coincide with the three founders of the DAO and each is given one distinct token during the opting in.
+The tokens are called *B26-Gov1, B26-Gov2, B26-Gov3* and can be exchanged over the blockchain and the transfer carries over the governor privilege.

 We have the following steps:

 1. The TEAL code of the DAO is compiled from the the PyTEAL code found in [dao.py](dao.py).
 At this stage, the (files containing) the addresses of the three founders are specified on the command line.

-2. The DAO is created by having one of the founder run [create.py](create.py).
+2. The DAO is created by having one of the founder run [createDAO.py](createDAO.py).

 3. The DAO is started by running [start.py](start.py) that calls the application by passing *s* (for start) as a parameter. and creates the assets.
 For example,the following is the PyTEAL code for creating the *FOSAD22Token* asset.